 Visit The Edge at Hudson Yards if you want to spend time on an outdoor observation deck.

-If you are visiting during peak summer months and want to avoid the crowd, One World is a better option because they have the Priority Tickets, which helps you avoid all the lines.
+If you are visiting during peak summer months and want to avoid the crowd, One World is a better option because they have Priority Tickets, which helps you avoid all the lines.

 If you plan to add the 9/11 Museum and 9/11 Memorial to your itinerary, choosing the One World Observatory is better because they are all close by, and you can explore them in a day.